-To help make lockdown life a little easier for N64 fans, Kurko Mods has released Banjo-Kazooie: Stay At Home.
+To help make pandemic life a little easier for N64 fans, Kurko Mods has released Banjo-Kazooie: Stay At Home.

-Best of all, Banjo-Kazooie: Stay at Home works on an original N64 console.
-You’ll find information in this article on how to get it to run on your system.
+Banjo-Kazooie: Stay at Home works on an original N64 console.
+You’ll find instructions in this article on how to get it to run on your system.

 All mashed up